xhdlphzr/FranxAI/CONTRIBUTING.md

 ```

 ### 8. Create a Pull Request
-- Open your forked repository on GitHub and click **Compare & pull request**.
+- Open your fork on GitHub and click **Compare & pull request**.
-- Fill in a clear title and description, explaining the tool's functions and usage examples.
+- Write a clear title and description explaining your tool’s functionality, usage examples, etc.
 - Click **Create pull request**.

 ### 9. Wait for Review
-Maintainers will review your pull request and may put forward revision suggestions.
-You can push updates to the same branch, and the pull request will be updated automatically.
+Maintainers will review your PR and may suggest changes.
+You can push further updates to the same branch, and the PR will update automatically.

 ---

-## 🧑‍💻 Skill Contribution
+## 🧠 Skill Contribution

-FranxAgent loads additional knowledge, rules and workflows (Markdown files) through the `knowledge/` folder.
-You can contribute practical skills to help the AI complete tasks in specific fields more effectively.
+FranxAgent supports loading extra knowledge, rules, or workflows (Markdown files) via the `knowledge/` folder.
+You can contribute practical skills to help the AI perform better in specific task domains.

 ### 1. Fork the Repository (Same as Above)